FA2021-K1/ScienceLabWebservice/README.md

 To reach the backend open [localhost:6969](localhost:6969)

+## Open tasks

+Open tasks can be found under [projects](https://github.com/fa21-collaborative-drone-interactions/ScienceLabWebservice/projects/1).

 ## Deployment pipeline

-On every change on the develop branch the whole system is automatically built and deployed to the Amazon EC2 instance.
-It is reachable through the previously mentioned urls.
+With every change in the develop branch, the whole system is automatically built and deployed to the Amazon EC2 instance.
+It is reachable through the previously mentioned URLs.

 ## Contributing
 Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/Apodini/.github/blob/main/CODE_OF_CONDUCT.md) first.